trx14/paper-reading/Learning to Prescribe Effective and Safe Treatment Combinations for Multimobidity.md

 * In this work, the objective is to learn a prediction model from an EHR that take a set of disease conditions as input and gives a set of medications and their mappings to those disease conditions.
 This is a Multi-instance and Multi-label problem.

-* difficulty: There have drug-drug/ drug-disease/ disease-disease interactions.
-And different mapping situations: one-one mapping, many-one, many-many.
+* difficulty: There have drug-drug/ drug-disease/ disease-disease interactions and different mapping situations: one-one mapping, many-one, many-many.
 ![](https://github.com/trx14/paper-reading/blob/master/img/Screen%20Shot%202019-08-30%20at%2011.44.02.png)

 ## Method